- What is Comp Lit?

-Please remember that you must attend BOTH the first and second class meetings in order to secure your position on the class roster or the waitlist.
-Failure to attend either meeting may result in your being dropped from the course or the waitlist.
+Please remember that you must attend BOTH the first and second class meetings in order to secure your position on the class roster.
+Failure to attend either meeting may result in your being dropped from the course.

 Waitlists and Permissions

 For all classes, the Department uses the electronic waitlist system once the class fills.
 Students seeking to enroll in an already full class can put their names on a waitlist through the on-line registration system (Wolverine Access).
 A waitlist number will appear on the student’s schedule indicating their sequence spot on the electronic waitlist.
 Departmental staff monitor enrollment and work with Faculty to apply appropriate departmental policies to determine which, if any, students are accepted into the class from this list once it is full and waitlisted.
 Priority on the waitlist may be determined not by sequential order but by the Departmental policies indicated below.

 Waitlist priorities in COMPLIT 141:

 - Students who have declared a Minor in Translation Studies

 - CompLit Majors with Junior or Senior Standing

 - International Studies Majors or Minors with Junior or Senior Standing

 - Students majoring or minoring in foreign languages or area studies